zodywoolsey/barkvr/README.md

 In our mission to reshape virtual reality, we're incorporating groundbreaking technologies like the Matrix messaging API and IPFS for our storage solution, unlocking endless possibilities within BarkVR.

-Join us, valued patrons, as we embark on this journey of creation and discovery.
+Join us, valued supporters, as we embark on this journey of creation and discovery.
 Together, let's shape a future where creativity knows no bounds and dreams come true.

 Dare to dream, dare to create, dare to be a part of something truly extraordinary BarkVR.